WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 I also loved that most everything can be done without leaving your WordPress dashboard.
 It wouldn’t be a huge dealbreaker to have to go to an external site, but the added convenience is certainly nice.

-This plugin is definitely worth checking out if you run any kind of email campaigns, or if you’ve been looking to get into marketing automation.
+All in all, SendinBlue is definitely worth checking out if you run any kind of email campaigns, or if you’ve been looking to get into marketing automation.